DivSeek-Canada/crop-module/docs/0_Preparing_the_Site.md

 # UI Preliminaries

+The Bootstrap theme styles Panels and Panels organize content.
+Panels is an interface that can more directly WYSIWYG UI look and feel without having to write your own theme.

-The Bootstrap and Panels modules must be configured as follows...
+That said, they must be configured as follows:

+1. Log into an "administrative" account of the site, to see the admin "Dashboard".
+2. then...

 # The Data Directory